-- Record consistent cash flow: It looks promising for the next three years. - Lower share count: Average decline of around 2% per year looks like a good estimate. - Growing multiple to book value: Over time, Mr. Market will likely come to understand and appreciate the Fairfax story.
+- Record consistent cash flow: It looks promising for the next three years. - Lower share count: Average decline of around 1.5% per year looks like a good estimate. - Multiple expansion: Over time, Mr. Market will likely come to understand and appreciate the Fairfax story.